Snowflake-Labs/sansshell/proxy/README.md

 On the proxy, all of the various streams initiated by a clients are 'children' of the single client -> proxy stream, and will be cancelled automatically if the client -> proxy stream is itself broken or times out.

+The 'low-level' nature of the proxy protocol is helpful for accommodating multiple gRPC call patterns, but can be somewhat difficult to use as a result.
+To help manage the complexity of using the proxy, sansshell also includes a grpc plugin for generating 'helper' logic for calling a particular service via the proxy.

+This plugin generates new methods on each client stub with a 'OneMany' suffix (e.g. `ReadOneMany` for `Read`) that allow invoking the method (via the proxy) against multiple backend targets.
+Since the `OneMany` versions also work for single targets (even if no proxy is used), the Sansshell client code uses the `OnMany` version of all calls unconditionally.

 ```mermaid
 sequenceDiagram